emanuelemassaro/mosquitoPublic/README.md

 ## 3 Results

-Here th number of infected individuals over the time.
+Here the number of infected individuals over the time.

 ![GitHub Logo](infected.png)

-In the nexy figure we report the spatio-temporal distribution of the disease outbreak in a schematic city.
+In the next figure we report the spatio-temporal distribution of the disease outbreak in a schematic city.

 As intial condition, 5 exposed humans are placed in the central cell.
 We showed the number of recovered individuals in each cell over the time.